MicrosoftDocs/learn/learn-pr/wwl-sci/build-overall-security-strategy-architecture/includes/2-zero-trust-overview.md

 deploy real-time threat protection, end-to-end encryption, monitoring, and analytics.

 * **Visibility, automation, and orchestration with Zero Trust** - In our Zero Trust guides, we define the approach to implement an end-to-end Zero Trust methodology across identities, endpoints and devices, data, apps, infrastructure, and network.
 These activities increase your visibility, which gives you better data for making trust decisions.
-With each Of these individual areas generating their own relevant alerts, we need an integrated capability to manage the resulting influx Of data to better defend against threats and validate trust in a transaction.
+With each Of these individual areas generating their own relevant alerts, we need an integrated capability to manage the resulting influx of data to better defend against threats and validate trust in a transaction.

 The following diagram visually illustrates the zero trust principles: